egonw/metabolomics-practical/identification.md

 do not know what the correct stereoisomer is.
 In fact, we do not even know what the correct constitutional isomer is.

-3. how many compound entries does ChEBI return if you search for the chemical formular C6H14N2O2? (use the advanced search functionality) <button onclick="toggleAnswer('q3')">Answer</button><span id="q3" style="visibility: hidden"> ChEBI lists 30116 entries with this chemical formula (at the time of writing)</span>
+3. how many compound entries does ChEBI return if you search for the chemical formula C6H14N2O2? (use the advanced search functionality) <button onclick="toggleAnswer('q3')">Answer</button><span id="q3" style="visibility: hidden"> ChEBI lists 30116 entries with this chemical formula (at the time of writing)</span>